cncf/mentoring/mentoring-wg/gsoc-org-admin-guide.md

 At this stage, Google announces it will have GSoC in the upcoming year.
 There is no guarantee from Google that CNCF will be accepted to GSoC.

 Tasks:
-* Reach out to CNCF board/TOC to get approval for applying to GSoC.
 * Create GSoC ideas page in [`cncf/mentoring`](https://github.com/cncf/mentoring/tree/main/summerofcode) repository.
 An ideas page will be necessary during the organization application.
 * [Announce](#Announcements) the intention to participate in the program.
 Mention these:
     * Deadline to add ideas is the contributor application period start date.